paulfioravanti/hid_hosts/README.md

 USB foot pedals etc, and QMK's [Raw HID][] feature allows this to happen.
 But, a "host" is required to send the messages/payloads to the keyboard.

-Currently, the code is solely concerned with the sending of payloads to [Georgi][] stenographic keyboards (see the `raw_hid_receive` function definition in [my Georgi keymap][] to see how the payload is received and handled), but it can be adapted for any keyboard's QMK firmware:
+The code is solely concerned with the sending of payloads to and from [Georgi][] stenographic keyboards (see the `raw_hid_receive` function definition in [my Georgi keymap][] to see how the payload is received, handled, and then sent back to the computer), but it can be adapted for any keyboard's QMK
+firmware:

 - Find your keyboard's firmware in QMK's [keyboard list][]
 - Look for the `VENDOR_ID` and `PRODUCT_ID` values in the top-level `config.h`